Rio executives spared axe over caves blast

 Evidence given to a Senate inquiry revealed the blast allowed Rio to extract an additional $US135 million ($A188 million) worth of high-grade iron ore.

-Traditional owners were not told one of the world’s biggest iron ore miner had examined three other options for expanding its Brockman 4 mine, which did not involve damaging the rock shelters.
+Traditional owners were not told one of the world’s biggest iron ore miners had examined three other options for expanding its Brockman 4 mine, which did not involve damaging the rock shelters.

 A Rio board review, the findings of which were published on Monday, has determined there was “no single root cause or error that directly resulted in the destruction of the rock shelters”.